coast-framework/coast/README.md

 ## Database

 The only currently supported database is postgres.
-PRs gladly accepted to add more, the db abstraction is jdbc along with a sql library I wrote [oksql](https://github.com/swlkr/oksql).
+PRs gladly accepted to add more.

 There are a few generators in the form of lein aliases to help you get the boilerplate-y database stuff out of the way: